ritiek/ritiek.github.io/_posts/2019-04-01-synchronizing-multimedia-playback-on-different-machines.md

 I still haven't dug in the Syncplay codebase deep enough to understand how everything works yet.
 It might be a fun thing to do so in my spare time.

+I also found out [Snapcast](https://github.com/badaix/snapcast) (especially tailored to sync audio) to work pretty well might like it even more than Syncplay for audio syncing purposes!
+Although, I'll still stick to Syncplay for anything video syncing.
+I've done a revised section on syncing audio playback in [this post](/2023-06-23-capturing-and-piping-audio-output-from-a-process-in-linux/).